About the Car & Car Related Things

 the first architect-designed station and the first to distribute free road

-This 1950 Sanborn Fire Map indicates the station house was divided between the 'greasing area' and the 'filing station' with three gas pumps.
+Below is a 1950 Sanborn Fire Map indicates the station house was divided between the 'greasing area' and the 'filing station' with three gas pumps.
 The pumps faced East Ravenswood Avenue.
 According to this map illustration their was a machine shop on the property.
-In 1923 a Sanborn Map indicates a much smaller station at the same location.

 Most filling stations are still built in a similar